ps2string/quickshell-chromeos-taskbar/README.md

 > [!NOTE]
 > Strictly speaking, this is a hyprland's only quickshell configuration (for now) so, do not expect it to work outside the environment, you may try, but I won't guarantee a fully functional bar.
 > I haven't implemented a settings GUI app yet, going to have it soon in the future.
-> Right now, pressing super key shouldn't work on normal PC keyboard type (as this is specifically targeting Chromebooks, I will add it in the future update of changing the main key to open the start menu.)

 ## What you'll need (Dependencies)